hazelatte/robinhood-1099-to-8949/README.md

 ## 📝 Note
 - You can thank ChatGPT for most of the work here.
 - This is for **tax year 2024**.
 The Form 8949 used is also for 2024.

+## 🛑 Disclaimer
+This project is not affiliated with Robinhood or the IRS.
+It is provided "as is" without any warranties.
+The generated Form 8949 may require additional review and modification before filing your taxes.
+Always consult a qualified tax professional to ensure accuracy and compliance with tax laws.